frulouis/fd-docs/docs/tutorials/data-science/python-basics.md

 ## Next Steps

 Now that you understand Python basics, you're ready to dive into data analysis!
-Check out our [Data Analysis tutorial](data-analysis.md) to learn how to work with real datasets.
+More tutorials are coming soon.

 ## Additional Resources